Day 1: Afternoon tour

-It takes about three hours from Tokyo station to Ise-shi station by using “Shinkansen” bullet train and JR express train.
-Total travel time: approx. 3 hours 20 minutes.
+You’ll travel from Tokyo Station to Ise-shi Station by “Shinkansen” (bullet train) and JR Express Train.
+(Total travel time: approx. 3 hours 20 minutes.)

 Shinto Shrines are called “jinja” in Japanese.
-There are 80,000 jinja in Japan today where various deity are enshrined.
-Jinja are sacred places and always kept clean, and pure.
+There are 80,000 jinja in Japan today where various deities are enshrined.
+Jinja are sacred places and are always kept clean and pure.
 Often surrounded by trees, jinja are infused with the divine energy of nature.

-You’ll arrive at your ryokan by 4pm and have traditional Japanese cuisine called Kaiseki dinner and then enjoy relaxing in a natural hot spring bath.
+You’ll arrive at your ryokan by 4pm and have traditional Japanese cuisine called Kaiseki before relaxing in a natural hot spring bath.

 Suggested dinner: Traditional local cuisine and sake at your ryokan (Japanese inn)

 Suggested accommodation: Yumeyuuka, Shimakanko Hotel The Classic, Amanemu, Nemu, The Earth